scottslowe/weblog/content/post/2017-01-03-my-evolving-multi-platform-toolbelt.md

 Well, that's it for now.
 I'll keep this post updated as my toolbelt evolves.
 In the meantime, if you have any suggestions for tools that I should evaluate, feel free to [hit me up on Twitter][link-15] (or Wire, for that matter).

+**UPDATE:** Check out [this updated look at my multi-platform toolbelt][xref-3] for a view of where things stand as of April/May 2018.

 [link-1]: https://twitter.com/scott_lowe/status/815836813583613954
 [link-2]: https://twitter.com/mhmd_io/status/816175975792775168